lynnfaraday/aresmush.com/_root/tutorials/code/cron.md

 If the cron event time matches your cron configuration settings, the cron job will run.
 Otherwise it will return without doing anything.

-> **Tip:** All of the built-in cron jobs allow you to configure when they run.
+> <i class="fa fa-info-circle"></i> **Tip:** All of the built-in cron jobs allow you to configure when they run.
 See the relevant configuration file for details of what the cron jobs do and suggestions of how to set them.

 ## Cron Config